addynz/NZ-Address-Autocomplete/README.md

 Addy's Address Autocomplete will suggest New Zealand street addresses while you type.

-This repository contains lightweight and simple code samples for calling the address RESTful API, validating addresses against the
+This repository contains lightweight and simple code samples for calling the address finder API, validating addresses against the
 NZ Postal Address File (PAF) and LINZ databases, from a HTML and JavaScript address capture form.

 ![Addy Address Autocomplete](https://github.com/addynz/NZ-Address-Autocomplete/blob/master/MobileDevices.png)

-Addy's service use intelligent fuzzy matching for addresses.
-This means that if a typo, invalid suburb or partially correct address is entered, customers can still find the right delivery or billing address because the addresses are validated against actual delivery point data from official address sources, including the New Zealand Postal Address File (PAF).
+Addy's service is using advanced fuzzy matching (See: https://www.addy.co.nz/address-finder-fuzzy-matching) to correct spelling mistakes.

 ## Benefits

-- Reduce friction and increase conversion rates with a fast checkout process
+- Increase conversion rates with an improved checkout process
-- Create a delightful checkout experience for repeated business
 - Deliver to the right address, the first time
 - Verify and validate address details in real-time